 A: Yes.
 The law prohibits serving as a county election commissioner while a candidate for any office to be filled at any election.
 The moment a commissioner files for public office, he or she is no longer eligible to serve on the commission.
 [A.C.A. § 7-4-109(a)(2)]

 Q: How is the chairman of the county board of election commissioners elected?
 How often must this election be held?

-A: The law requires that each county board of election commissioners meet at the courthouse at least thirty (30) days before the general election to elect one (1) member to serve as chairman.
-[A.C.A. § 7-4-105(a)] Otherwise, a new chairman may be elected at any public meeting of the county board by a majority vote of the three member commission.
+A: The law requires that each county board of election commissioners meet by February 28 of each odd-numbered year to elect one (1) member to serve as chairman.
+[A.C.A. § 7-4-105(a)]

 Q: How often must commissioners take an oath?